-Interesting update was announced by Google in the month of May.
+An interesting update was announced by Google in the month of May.
 Knowledge graph was introduced by Google.
 This was a huge step towards semantic search.
 Semantic search is the technology that Google uses to understand the search happening on the Google search engine.
 Another Penguin update was launched Penguin 1.1.
-This update was doing a marvellous job of analyzing better link scheme.
+This update was doing a marvelous job of analyzing a better link scheme.
 This was happening as Google wanted to know if webmasters deliberately fabricated links to gain better rankings.

 July Penguin Algorithm Changes